Covid-19 update, 24 November 2020

-Please note the following information applies to Scotland, and the situation may be different in England, Wales and Northern Ireland.
+Please note this following information applies to Scotland.
+The situation is different in England, Wales and Northern Ireland.

 Face coverings in Scotland

 It is mandatory to wear a face covering in shops, banks and other enclosed areas such as museums, indoor tourist attractions, cinemas and places of worship.